getlantern/geneva-cli/README.md

 You can test or rather verify that the intercept mode is running by simply running it with a validated strategy.
 The output should show that packets are being rerouted.
 You can monitor your adapter in [WireShark](https://www.wireshark.org/) and you should notice a huge uptick in packets being sent from your adapter.

-You can run `go test` to run some unit tests, currently there is only tests for validating strategies.txt
+You can run `go test -c; .\geneva-cli.test.exe` to run some unit tests, currently there is only tests for validating strategies.txt

 ## How to install as service